Singh-Shivani/CureCovid-19/README.md

 # CureCovid-19

-A flutter based Heathcare👨‍⚕️ awareness app for the Coronavirus(COVID-19).👩‍⚕️
+A flutter based Healthcare👨‍⚕️ awareness app for the Coronavirus(COVID-19).👩‍⚕️

 <h2>About the app⚡</h2>